InsideOut Institute Logo

 Treatment may be provided individually, in groups or through guided self-help programs.

+Some people benefit from more intensive community-based day programs, which involve treatment for a number of hours a day, one or more days each week.
 Hospital-based treatment may be required if symptoms are very severe or if there are any medical complications that need immediate treatment.
 Hospitalisation is also a possibility if there is a risk of self-harm or suicide.

 Treatments for Other Specified Feeding and Eating Disorders (OSFED)

+The best treatment for individuals experiencing OSFED will depend on their symptoms and DSM-5 specific designation.
 For example, if the specific designation is ‘atypical anorexia nervosa’ then treatment should be the same as for someone with anorexia nervosa.
-Similarly, if the symptoms are more like bulimia nervosa or binge eating disorder, then treatment should follow those approaches.
+Similarly, if the symptoms are more like bulimia nervosa or binge eating disorder, then treatment should follow those approaches